 It’s also important to keep your body warm.
 Some traditions suggest joint wrapping to protect the joints from future pathology (arthritis in particular).
 Chinese Medicine has a long standing tradition of mother warming, which is using moxibustion (aka mugwort) to warm the low belly.
 This typically occurs 4-5 days after the birth and can be done easily at home with the help of a support person.
 It can be continued on a regular basis for supporting postpartum recovery.
 There are a few contraindications, so please check in with an acupuncturist who can instruct you how to do this and ensure it’s a good fit for you.

 One last option that I will mention here is vaginal steaming.
-That is not my area of expertise, although I’m learning more and more about it!
 It’s a common practice around the world for a variety of women’s health challenges.